box/box-python-sdk-gen/docs/sign_requests.md

 This function returns a value of type `SignRequest`.

-Returns a sign request
+Returns a signature request.

-## List sign requests
+## List Box Sign requests

-Gets sign requests created by a user.
-If the `sign_files` and/or `parent_folder` are deleted, the sign request will not return in the list.
+Gets signature requests created by a user.
+If the `sign_files` and/or `parent_folder` are deleted, the signature request will not return in the list.

 This operation is performed by calling function `get_sign_requests`.